fogio/db/README.md

 # Table

 Table represents the table in database.
 Features:
-- holds infromation about fields, primary key,
+- infromation about fields, primary key,
-- methods for CRUD operations,
+- CRUD operations,
-- links mechnism for relations
+- links mechnism for relations,
-- extensions mechnism for extend table functionality, queries and results
+- extensions mechnism for extending table functionality, queries and results

 Table can be accessed by getting db property eg.